tarasglek/chatcraft.org/CONTRIBUTING.md

 - Write clear and concise comments when necessary.
 - Keep lines of code within 80 characters.
 - use `prettier` via VSCode or run the `prettier` script to auto-format.
 We also format on commit with Husky.

+## Secrets

+See [README.sops.md](./README.sops.md) for details regarding how we encrypt and share secrets.

 ## Documentation